War: The Reality Behind the Rose-Colored Glasses

 Shattered rose-colored glasses on a bloody street.
 Left lens reflects Tehran’s Azadi and Milad towers; right lens reflects a crying child amidst war and rubble.

-But now that the bombs have started falling in Operation Epic Fury, we have to grapple with the other side of that coin: what is war not good for?
+Now that the bombs have started falling in Operation Epic Fury, we have to grapple with the other side of that coin: what is war not good for?

 The View Through Rose-Colored Glasses

 In the wake of the massive strikes launched on February 28, there is a carefully curated sense of momentum.
-With recent reports of the CIA training Iranian Kurdish forces to take on the Islamic Republic, it’s easy to put on rose-colored glasses.
+With recent reports of the CIA arming Iranian Kurdish forces in Iraq to take on the Islamic Republic, it’s easy to put on rose-colored glasses.
 We see the headlines about the death of the Supreme Leader, Ayatollah Ali Khamenei, and we want to believe that declaring war will make Iran a democracy.
 We want to believe that this military intervention will finally give the country back to the people, restoring the freedoms taken away 47 years ago when the regime first solidified its iron grip.

 This optimistic haze isn’t just limited to the headlines; President Donald Trump appears to be wearing the rosiest glasses of all.
 He seems to be riding a high from the Venezuela plan – which went according to plan in terms of toppling a dictator – but he is ignoring the fact that the people of Venezuela didn’t actually gain their freedoms.
 Instead, they got “new management” that happens to be more compliant with U.S. interests.